Jef Last

 Josephus Carel Franciscus (Jef) Last (2 May 1898 in The Hague – 15 February 1972 in Laren) was a Dutch poet, writer, translator and cosmopolitan.

 Jef Last was a writer and socially compassionate man.
-He had a Catholic background.
-However, he was very young member of the SDAP and the "AJC".
-With these principles, he could not practice as an assistant manager of the Enka in Ede, and eventually he resigned.
+Having a Protestant father and a Catholic mother, he was subsequently raised in the Protestant tradition.
+However, he was already a member of the SDAP and the "AJC" at a very young age.
+With these principles, he could not practice as an assistant manager of the Enka in Ede, leading to his resignation.

 He left the revisionist social democracy to become a member of Henk Sneevliet's Revolutionary Socialist Party.
 With his revolutionary friend André Gide, he traveled in the summer of 1936 to the Soviet Union.
 The pair was well received, but saw through the organized tribute and returned to the west disillusioned.
-Much later Last wrote a book about his friendship with Gide.
+Last wrote a book about his friendship with Gide.